My Approach

 Coaching and speaking grounded in mindfulness, meditation, and somatics

-As a Search Inside Yourself mindfulness teacher and certified coach (ACC), I’m excited to share the transformational practices of mindfulness, meditation, and somatics (mind-body connection) to help you relieve stress and reconnect with your inner wisdom.
+As a Search Inside Yourself mindfulness teacher and certified coach (ACC), I’m excited to share the transformational practices of mindfulness, meditation, and somatics (mind-body connection) to help you relieve stress and continue to make an impact—without burning out.

 I have a knack for demystifying mindfulness and offering tools and guidance to help you get to the root cause of your feelings and find your own solutions.
 While stress and burnout can feel heavy, I believe in the power of empathy and creating space to have fun together!

-As a coach, I provide an empathetic and encouraging space to uncover what’s getting in your way, explore possibilities for change, and take action with loving accountability.
+As a coach, I provide a compassionate and encouraging space to uncover what’s getting in your way, explore possibilities for change, and take action with loving accountability.

 My intention is to offer a grounded presence to help you reflect, be curious about what you need to feel better, and make the shifts you desire—at your own pace.